-Most assisted living communities and nursing homes alike have some kind of medical staff either on-site, or on call at all times, so if there are ever any issues with one of their residents, they can be taken care of immediately.
+Most assisted living communities, and nursing homes alike have some medical staff either on-site, or on call at all times, so if there are ever any issues with one of their residents, they can be taken care of immediately.

-Oftentimes, seniors will need their blood drawn for various reasons, whether they’re experiencing a medical issue of some kind, or if its standard ‘upkeep’ for an existing condition.
+Often, seniors will need their blood drawn for various reasons, whether they’re experiencing a medical issue of some kind, or if its standard ‘upkeep’ for a condition.
 For this reason, as a part of the medical team in most nursing homes, there will be a certified phlebotomist.

 If you decided to give phlebotomy a try as more of a part-time career, or don’t want to invest your full time into it, this could be a viable option for you.
 Don’t be afraid to promote yourself, send out your resume and qualifications, etc., and you could become the ‘go-to’ phlebotomist for local clinics and practices in your area.

-While you may not consider it a ‘job’ to offer your services for volunteer work, it can be a great way to get your foot in the door with different organizations, grow your own personal experience with drawing blood and interacting with people, and of course, give you more opportunities to help people in need.
+While you may not consider it a ‘job’ to offer your services for volunteer work, it can be a great way to get your foot in the door with different organizations.
+You can grow your personal experience with drawing blood and interacting with people, and of course, get more opportunities to help people in need.

-Some of the more popular organizations and institutes who could use phlebotomists regularly include things like the Red Cross, veterans hospitals, blood banks, prisons, mental health care facilities, etc. Volunteering your time and efforts to places like these not only is a great way to interact with so many different kinds of people, but it ends up looking great on a resume, and it’s a great way to build up experience if a certain amount of field training is required for certain hospitals, clinics, etc.
+Some of the more popular organizations and institutes which could use phlebotomists regularly include things like the Red Cross, veterans hospitals, blood banks, prisons, mental health care facilities, etc. Volunteering your time and efforts to places like these is a great way to interact with so many different kinds of people.
+It looks great on a resume, and it’s an effective way to build up experience if a certain amount of field training is required for certain hospitals, clinics, etc.